 Not a great start for this “Thanksgiving Classic” – but it gets a little worse.

-- “It’s a just traditional tune that everyone knows the melody to.
+1. “It’s a just traditional tune that everyone knows the melody to.
 Most people don’t know the lyrics at all”.
-That may be true, but I know them.
+First, that may be true, but I know them and I cannot unhear them.
 Second, Turkey in the Straw is not a fiddle tune that had racist lyrics added – it was a racist song that had the lyrics stripped away.
 So the song was born in negativity.
 It’s hard to justify playing it for that reason.
 In my opinion, that’s enough reason for me to not play it.

-- “A lot traditional songs from that time have similar racist backstories”.
+2. “A lot traditional songs from that time have similar racist backstories”.
 Since music like all art usually is based on current or events, it’s certainly true that many songs written during slavery, during Jim Crow era, or immediately after have similar racist overtones.
 In some cases, the racist elements were added to otherwise non-racist songs / tunes.
 In nearly all cases that I can think of modern players have removed those racists elements from songs (I don’t hear the “Little man pick the cotton” line too often in Take Me Back to Tulsa for example).
 In this case however, the tunes origins are so overtly racist in my opinion that you can’t even change it around enough for me to not hear it as such.
-All that said, knowing the backstory of every traditional / old time song is nearly impossible.
-So, if you catch me playing a song with racist overtones, please let me know.

 You can draw your own conclusions and decide to play or not play this song on your own.
-However, you’ll know why I step out when this tune is called.
-Feel free to join me.
+However, you’ll know why I veto this song at my jams and I step out when this tune is called at other jams.
+Feel free to join me for a beer.